cs123tas/labs/lab07/README.md

 such as sin, cos, tan expect radians, as do glm functions because of a line in CS123.pro that will
 #define GLM_FORCE_RADIANS.)<br />

-● glm::radians(degrees) converts degrees to radiansand returns the result.
+● glm::radians(degrees) converts degrees to radians and returns the result.

 ### Rotating the Camera